 Serving on OpenStack Board since 2012, I've been driving the Core Definition (DefCore) Process and Product Working Group (Hidden Influencers).
 I am a balanced voice between business, development and operations needs.
 I am also "commercially unbiased" since I am not an employee of a major contributor, vendor or sponsor.

-I have been involved in Cloud for over 14 years and launched some of the earliest Cloud companies.
+I have been involved in Cloud for over 15 years and launched some of the earliest Cloud companies.
 My educational background (Duke and LSU) is in computer science and systems engineering with a focus on distributed systems.
 I have always found deployment to be vitally important in developments - that lead me to found a SaaS start-up in 1999 and had made me a DevOps advocate.
-In addition to core cloud technologies, I am an Agile/Lean/TDD process evangelist who strongly believes that how you build and deliver is just as important as what you deliver.
+In addition to core cloud technologies, I am an Agile/Lean/TDD process evangelist who strongly believes that stability is a feature.

 You can get a much better perspective on me and my position on OpenStack by visiting http://robhirschfeld.com.

 I'm involved in the following OpenStack projects: Nova,Horizon,Cinder,Ironic,Openstack-ci,Deployment

 I've been involved in OpenStack since before it was offically formed and one of the founding Board Members.
 Before serving the the board, I took a leadership role in OpenStack ops by driving the Crowbar OpenStack install (the first OpenStack installer and still used by SUSE).